permitta/permitta-core/README.md

 #### Ingestion
-Data ingestion is treated as first-class ETL in Permitta
+Data ingestion is treated as first-class ETL in Moat
 * Ingestion jobs are asynchronous and CLI-driven.
 Best deployed using kubernetes CronJobs or similar
 * Common ingestion controller instantiates connectors specific to the ingestion source.
   * Additional sources can easily be added by creating new connectors.
 Currently supports Trino and LDAP